Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: method

 \section{method}

 Here, we calculate leptonic synchrotron emission for XFs and EEs.
 Nonthermal synchrotron emission with high radiation efficiency cannot explain the typical broken power-law spectra of prompt emission, especially in the low-energy part \citep{Zhang2011ApJ...726...90Z}.
 However, it could be applicable to XFs and EEs, since they are well fitted by a single power law \citep{Falcone2007_XFspectra,Sakamoto2011ApJS..195....2S,Lien2016ApJ...829....7L,Liu2019_XFsubclass}.
-Even though some studies for luminous XFs report the broken power-low fitting \citep{Falcone2007_XFspectra,Peng2014XF_spectra,Liu2019_XFsubclass}\footnote{Luminous XFs with luminosities of $\sim 10^{50}$ erg/s exhibit a variety of spectral shapes.
-Some resemble prompt emission, others contain a thermal component, and still others show a single power-law spectrum \citep{Peng2014XF_spectra,Liu2019_XFsubclass,Ajello2019_131108A,Zhou2025_170519}.}, the spectral break is unclear for the less luminous, mainly populated XFs and EEs\footnote{Low mass accretion rate $\sim 10^{-3}~M_\odot$/s, required by low-luminosity jets, cannot ignite the neutrino production \citep{Lei2017NDAF}.
+Even though some studies for luminous XFs exhibit a variety of spectral shapes \citep{Falcone2007_XFspectra,Peng2014XF_spectra,Uhm2016XF,Geng2017XF,Liu2019_XFsubclass,Ajello2019_131108A,Zhou2025_170519}\footnote{ Some resemble prompt emission, others contain a thermal component, and still others show a very hard single power-law with exponential cutoff.}, the spectral break is unclear for the less luminous, mainly populated XFs and EEs \citep{Falcone2007_XFspectra}\footnote{Low mass accretion rate $\sim 10^{-3}~M_\odot$/s, required by low-luminosity jets, cannot ignite the neutrino production \citep{Lei2017NDAF}.
 The different state of the jet base and the jet composition may involve different dissipation mechanisms and spectral features from those of high-luminosity jets.
 In this work, we focus on XFs with X-ray luminosities of $\sim 10^{49}$ erg/s and assume an electron injection with $p = 2$ for simplicity.}.
 The photon index of the single power-low fitting for typical XFs and EEs is $\sim1.5$-$2$, which is consistent with the synchrotron emission from nonthermal electrons injected with single power-law index $p\sim 2$ \citep{Dermer09book} and efficiently cooled by the process.
 Even if XFs and EEs exhibit broken power-law spectra like prompt emissions, our qualitative picture may still apply.

 To estimate the emission spectrum, we adopt a one-zone approximation.
 The dissipation region is fixed at a radius $r_{\rm diss}$, where a jet with Lorentz factor $\Gamma$ dissipates its isotropic luminosity $L_{\rm e,iso}$ into electrons.
 We follow a representative fluid element advecting from $r_{\rm diss}$ to $2r_{\rm diss}$, assuming that its physical quantities represent spatially, directionally, and temporally averaged values within the dissipation region.
 The momentum-differential number density of electrons $n^\prime_{p^\prime_e}$ and the energy-differential photon number density $n^\prime_{\varepsilon^\prime_\gamma}$ are assumed to be uniform and isotropic.
 The magnetic field at the dissipation region is also assumed to be uniform.